-Analog models are often implemented as mathematical models with equations evaluated using a computer program in lieu of building actual circuits (Ménard et al., 2014) (Fig. 2a5a).
-Actual circuits were constructed in the past consisting of elements such as resistors and capacitors (Sander, 1976; Shen, 1965; Skibitzke, 1960) (Fig. 2b5b,c) since computation resources were more limited in the 20th century and building of a circuit allowed for current or voltage to be measured and easily related to the magnitude of a hydrological process.
+Analog models are often implemented as mathematical models with equations evaluated using a computer program in lieu of building actual circuits (Ménard et al., 2014) (Fig. 5a).
+Actual circuits were constructed in the past consisting of elements such as resistors and capacitors (Sander, 1976; Shen, 1965; Skibitzke, 1960) (Fig. 5b,c) since computation resources were more limited in the 20th century and building of a circuit allowed for current or voltage to be measured and easily related to the magnitude of a hydrological process.

-By conceptualizing hydrological models as systems with inputs and outputs, students can learn how to construct a mathematical model by combining equations along with assumptions in a similar fashion to a circuit, where circuit elements are combined to provide a set of outputs given inputs (Kang, 2016).
-The practice of assembling a circuit provides students with an experiential example of how sub-systems are combined to form a system.

-A similar process also occurs when combining equations to compose a hydrological model.
-If equations are conceptualized as sub-systems with assumptions, students may find it easier to select equations, combine equations together, and understand how the inputs affect the outputs.
+- 355 By conceptualizing hydrological models as systems with inputs and outputs, students can learn how to construct a mathematical model by combining equations along with assumptions in a similar fashion to a circuit, where circuit elements are combined to provide a set of outputs given inputs (Kang, 2016).
+The practice of assembling a circuit provides students with an experiential example of how sub-systems are combined to form a system. - A similar process also occurs when combining equations to compose a hydrological model.
+If equations are 360 conceptualized as sub-systems with assumptions, students may find it easier to select equations, combine equations together, and understand how the inputs affect the outputs.
 This process is useful to learn since it is often performed by graduate students and hydrology research professionals who model hydrological phenomena using mathematics and associated computer programs to produce predictions and forecasts related to phenomena such as drought (Mishra and Singh, 2011), flooding (Teng et al., 2017), geotechnical slope stability (Fawaz, 2014) and avalanche activity (Morin et al., 2020).

-Students are given the opportunity to propose their own mathematical models for use with electronic circuits in lieu of everyone in the class being obligated to complete the same assignment.
-This is in line with the concept of constructivist teaching and learning, where students engage in meaningful and creative activities and the instructor acts in an interactive fashion to help students with the creation of knowledge This is in line with the concept of constructivist teaching and learning.
-Moreover, allowing students to be creative enhances (Klein and Merritt, 1994).
-Students thereby assume an active role in the learning process and do not passively receive knowledge from the instructor, textbooks, and lecture notes.
-Moreover, allowing students to be creative can enhance geographic learning (Yli-Panula et al., 2019).
+5 Students are given the opportunity to propose their own mathematical models for use with electronic circuits in lieu of everyone in the class being obligated to complete the same assignment.
+This is in line with the concept of constructivist teaching and learning.
+Moreover, allowing students to be creative enhances geographic learning (Yli-Panula et al., 2019).
 Applied to an environmental science classroom, this instructional method can increase class exam scores and student satisfaction ratings (Lord, 1999).